mikaelma/AngularProject/README.md

 The webapplication will run on the groups viritual machine and use node.js at the serverside, and developed in Angular v2 or v4.

 *Solution:*

 We had some problems running the project on the server.
 Steps to run the project:
 * ssh into the server
-* run _sudo su - root_
+* run __sudo su - root__
 * Clone Git project
 * install missing dependencies

 Now we were able to run the project like we normally would on our own computers.

 **Task 2:**
 The webapplication will include a database, of the groups choice, that runs on the groups viritual machine.
 The database are to be well designed according to good practice.

 *Solution:*

 After getting admin rights from _Task 1_ we were able to run MongoDB on the server.

 **Task 3:**
 You are to demonstrate both writing and reading operations to the database, including a form of search.
 Implement either your own data, or data found on the web.

-*Solution:*.
+*Solution:*

 There are several places where we write and read from the database.
-All these are found in the file ./server/index.js .
+All these are found in the file [./server/index.js](./server/index.js).
 One example of this is the register-function.
-The information is gathered from the registerDialogBox-component and forwards the information to the header-component.
-The service-component auth.service.ts then handles this information, which again is used by index.js.
+The information is gathered from the [register-dialog-box.component](./client/src/app/register-dialog-box/register-dialog-box.component.ts) and forwards the information to the [header.component](./client/src/app/header/header.component.ts).
+The service-component [auth.service.ts](.client/app/auth.service.ts) then handles this information, which again is used by [index.js](.server/index.js).

-The information gathered from the register dialog box are handeled the following way in header.component.ts:
+The information gathered from the register dialog box are handeled the following way in header.component.ts](./client/src/app/header/header.component.ts):
 ```
 ...
    dialogRefRegister.afterClosed().subscribe(result => {